brianespina/goblog/blog/my-third-post.md

 ---
 title: this is third page title
+exerpt: short exerpt for the third blog for view
 ---
 # This is my third post
 Package gorilla/mux implements a request router and dispatcher for matching incoming requests to their respective handler.